In Memoriam: Charlie Munger

 Circle of competence

-Since knowing everything is a utopian ideal, despite the willingness to overcome any artificial barriers created between academic departments, it is important to be realistic about your own ability to analyze a given case.
-In other words, always start by judging whether your current knowledge is sufficient to analyze a specific investment thesis.
-This boundary of how far your own knowledge reaches is what Buffett and Munger called the circle of competence.
+Since knowing everything is a utopian ideal, despite the willingness to overcome any artificial barriers created between academic departments, it's important to be realistic about your own ability to analyze a given case.
+That is, always start by assessing whether your current knowledge is sufficient to analyze a specific investment thesis.
+This boundary of your own knowledge's reach is what Buffett and Munger called the circle of competence.

-For investors, the first recommendation is to never leave your circle of competences.
-Instead of seeking to develop opinions about anything, it is safer to select only those investment opportunities that you have a very deep understanding of and form more assertive opinions about them.
-The rest of the opportunities, which are outside your circle of competences, should be avoided, due to the risk of misinterpretations caused by your own lack of knowledge about the specifics related to the case.
+For investors, the first recommendation is to never step outside your circle of expertise.
+Rather than trying to develop opinions on anything, it's safer to select only those investment opportunities that you have a deep understanding of and form more assertive opinions about.
+The remaining opportunities, which are outside your circle of expertise, should be avoided due to the risk of misinterpretation caused by your own lack of knowledge about the specifics of the case.

-Defining your own circle of competences is an exercise in humility, but not in conformity.
-The boundaries of your knowledge are not fixed, and can be continually expanded as you dedicate more and more time to studying new topics.
-Munger said Buffett's trick to being so successful is that he never stopped learning new things.
-Even after being extremely rich and already quite old, he continued studying and learning.
+Defining your own circle of competence is an exercise in humility, but not conformity.
+The boundaries of your knowledge are not fixed and can be continually expanded as you dedicate more and more time to studying new topics.
+Munger said that Buffett's secret to success is that he never stopped learning new things.
+Even after becoming extremely wealthy and at a very advanced age, he continued studying and learning.

 “Being aware of what you don't know is more useful than being brilliant.” – Charlie Munger